-How do eyesight and color perception develop?
+How do vision-eyesight and color perception develop?

+Vision is the cognitive process in which the visual organs and the brain collaborate to utilize the reflection of light from the surrounding environment, enabling the capacity to see and comprehend visual stimuli.
 In the transparent layer, the rays reflected from the light source or objects are refracted.
 The substance enters the eye through the pupil.
 It penetrates the eye’s lens and lands on the retina.
 An inverted picture is created on the yellow stain of the retina.
 The light rays reflected from the objects first arrive at the layer of transparency.
-The beam is diffracted by the layer of transparency and goes through the pupil.
-The rays traveling from the pupil to the lens of the eye undergo a second refractive process and pass across the vitreous body.
-The rays emanating from the vitreous body and striking the retina produce an inverted picture of the yellow stain.

-Millions of light-sensitive nerve cells populate the retina at the rear of the eye.
-When light activates retinal nerve cells, specific visual signals are generated.
-The optic nerve, which is comprised of millions of nerve fibers, transmits these signals to the occipital lobe, which interprets and analyzes visual information in the brain.
 Light is normally refracted first by the cornea, then by the intraocular lens, and finally focused on the retina at the rear of the eye to form a clear picture.
 If the eye cannot properly refract light, vision becomes blurry.

 The eye, the organ responsible for seeing, is composed of several layers.
 The signals gathered by the eye from the environment are sent to the brain.
 After the action of a number of systems, the visual formed by impulses conveyed to the brain becomes a picture.